 Bengals can also have what is known as glitter: literally it is like as they are sprinkled with gold dust on their coat.
 It is very different from the usual sheen that a healthy cat has on its coat.
 On the Snow Bengal the glitter is crystal coloured.

 It is quite beautiful to admire it in the Sun!

 We at Bloupunt Bengals specialize in stunning rosetted Brown and Snow (Seal Lynx Point, Seal Mink and Seal Sepia) Bengals, as well as Charcoal Bengals.
 Occasionally we have silvers,and Blue will be introduced in 2022.

 The Bengal Cat tends to be very healthy and has a strong constitution thanks to its muscular body.

 As in basically every breed, however, there are some genetic diseases in the Bengal breed:

 -PRA (Progressive Retinal Atrophy) is a genetic disease which causes loss of photoreceptors in the eyes and ultimately results in blindness.
 Clinical signs usually appear between 8 and 20 weeks of age.

 -PK def (Pyruvate Kinase Deficiency) is a genetic disease in which a red blood cell enzyme (PK) is lacking, therefore the red blood cell energy metabolism does not happen correctly.
 The result is a hemolytic anemia, that can either be mild and detectable or not evident until the cat is grown up.

--HCM (Hypertrophic Cardiomyopathy) is a form of hearth disease in which the hearth walls will slowly become thicker, so there will be less space available and less blood will be pumped.
+-HCM (Hypertrophic Cardiomyopathy) is a form of heart disease in which the heart walls will slowly become thicker, so there will be less space available and less blood will be pumped.
 This can lead to an altered heartbeat, difficulty in breathing, difficulty in walking and hearth failure.